Terms of Business

 Disbursements are usually items such as mileage, parking fees, toll charges, rail fares, barrister fees, fees for medical notes, courier charges and expert fees.
 The agreed fee covers any work that we have agreed to undertake anything that falls outside our role is likely to be considered as a disbursement.
 Typically, if a lawyer instructs a barrister, the cost of the barrister would be a classed as a disbursement because the barrister charges a separate fee, however if you do not object to the specialist barrister / solicitor we select to represent you at Court, we will include the barrister’s fee within our agreed fee.
 However, if you have a specific barrister or expert you would like us to instruct for your case, their fee will be classed as a disbursement and will not form part of the agreed fee.
 Travel costs are also considered as disbursements (rail fare, mileage, parking, toll fare etc.) however to maintain transparency, give our clients piece of mind and to provide real value for money we have decided to absorb all reasonable travel disbursements within the agreed fee.
 If your case requires an expert we will notify you as soon as possible so that you can make an informed decision on whether you would like us to instruct an expert on your behalf to produce a report / attend Court and give evidence.
 Expert fees are not included within the agreed fee and are considered as a disbursement.
 The cost for an expert depends on the type of expert required, the nature of the report and the experience of the expert.
 If disbursements are required, we will notify you as soon as possible and will seek your instructions on whether you wish to incur those disbursements.
 We will only formally incur disbursements once the necessary amount has been paid to Kang & Co Solicitors or the expert / barrister in full.
 If you choose to appoint an expert or independent barrister for your case, you will be responsible for any outstanding or unpaid fees to the expert or barrister.

-Unless we agree otherwise in writing, we will invoice you at the beginning of your matter and the invoice must be paid in full upon receiving the invoice.
+Unless we agree otherwise in writing, we will invoice you at the beginning of your matter for the Agreed Fee and the invoice must be paid in full upon receiving it.

 Legal Expenses Insurance